PeterVRC/Neptune-4-Pro---Power-usage-tests/README.md

-# Neptune-4-Pro---Power-usage-tests
-Tests of how much Power the N4Pro uses for various operations it can do.

 Elegoo Neptune 4 Pro - Power usage
 ==================================
 All the listed power numbers are the TOTAL USED at any given time/test.